 A Valium taper by itself requires dose reductions of 5 percent, 10 percent, or 25 percent every week of a patient’s scheduled rehabilitation.
 A 25 percent taper example can be found below.

-Week 2: Valium dose taken down by 25 percent.
+- Week 2: Valium dose is reduced down by 25%

-Week 3: Valium dose taken down by another 25 percent.
+- Week 3: Valium dose reduced down by another 25%

-Week 9 and Beyond: Dose taken down by subsequent 25 percent intervals until withdrawals no longer arise in the absence of the drug.
+- Week nine and beyond: Dose taken down by subsequent 25% intervals until withdrawal symptoms no longer arise in the absence of the drug

-Following their taper, a user can then progress through the rest of their inpatient and outpatient treatment programs on their path towards full recovery.
+Following their taper, a person can progress through the rest of their inpatient and outpatient treatment programs on their path toward full recovery.

 Benzodiazepines like Valium can be a challenge to overcome.
 If you or someone you know is struggling to taper off drugs or alcohol alone, contact The Recovery Village for more information on professional rehabilitation programs.
 Call 855-995-2334 today to speak with a representative who can give you more information, or enroll you in a program at one of The Recovery Village’s premier locations throughout the country.

 Drugs.com.
 “Valium.”
 October 22, 2021.
 Accessed November 11, 2021.